matn7/CS-Notes/src/main/java/deployment/README.md

     - Thus, if the layer contents change, the SHA 256 hash changes also.
 - Image Ids are a SHA 256 hash derived from the layer:
     - Thus if the layers of the image changes, the SHA 256 hash changes.
-- The Image ID listed by docker commands ('docker image') is the first 12 characters of the hash.
+- The Image ID listed by docker commands (`docker image`) is the first 12 characters of the hash.
 - The hash values of images are referred to by 'tag' names.
 - The format of the full tag name is: `[REGISTRYHOST/][USERNAME/]NAME[:TAG]`.
 - For Registry Host 'registry.hub.docker.com' is inferred.